Tecticornia lylei: Ecology

 Tecticornia lylei provides an important habitat for fauna in saline ecosystems.
 T. lylei pumps oxygen into the sediment under waterlogged conditions, improving the health of saline aquatic and riparian ecological systems.
 This provides habitat for fauna in saline ecosystems.
 Insect activity is also high around T. lylei, suggesting benefit for insect communities in saline environments.
 T. lylei is highly adapted to saline environments.

 Life history traits

-The erect shrub can grow up to 1 m in height and 1.5 m wide and has slender branches with very slender branchlets, its articles cylindrical, dull mid-green and about 3 mm long and 2 mm wide.
-Tecticornia lylei is leafless with slender branches terminating in spikes, flowers exposed vertical to the spike and less than 3 mm across which when pollinated form fruitlets protruding from the bracts, perianth firm and pithy.
-Fruiting spikes shedding fruitlets encasing the seed.
-Seeds are broadly elliptic and measure 1–1.5 mm long; teste crustaceous, reddish-brown, concentrically granular over the embryo.
+The erect shrub can grow up to 1 m in height and 1.5 m wide and has slender branches with very slender branchlets; its articles are cylindrical, dull mid-green, and about 3 mm long and 2 mm wide.
+Tecticornia lylei is leafless with slender branches terminating in spikes; flowers are exposed vertically to the spike and less than 3 mm across, which, when pollinated, form fruitlets protruding from the bracts; the perianth is firm and pithy.
+Fruiting spikes shed fruitlets, encasing the seed.
+Seeds are broadly elliptic and measure 1–1.5 mm long; testes are crustaceous, reddish-brown, and concentrically granular over the embryo.